-Registration related petitions must be submitted to the student's program coordinator/head of department by the first day of the semester/term the exception is requested for.
-The office of the associate dean for graduate studies will forward the approved petitions to the Office of the Registrar.
+.
+The office of the associate dean for graduate studies will forward the approved petitions to the Office of the Registrar by the established deadlines.

 Appeal of Academic-Related Issues

 If a student wishes to discuss an issue pertaining to a course, instructor or other academic-related issues, the student may direct his/her concern to the involved faculty member.
 If the issue or grievance is not resolved, the student should contact the program coordinator/head of department and/or dean (or appointed designee) of the college/school.